boltronics/cookiecutter-python-project/README.rst

 run the ``cookiecutter`` command with a command line argument referencing this template.

-The easiest method is to reference this template via its GitHub URL (where 'gh' is a shortened form for GitHub):
+The easiest method (which will fail if ``git`` is not installed) is to reference this template via its GitHub URL (where 'gh' is a shortened form for GitHub):

 .. code-block:: console

     (cc) $ cookiecutter gh:boltronics/cookiecutter-python-project

-Alternatively, if you have cloned a local copy of this template you can reference it directly:
+Alternatively, if you have cloned or downloaded a local copy of this template, you can reference it directly:

 .. code-block:: console